 Princeton, like other universities across the world, is actively engaged in efforts to prepare for and mitigate the impacts from COVID-19 (commonly known as coronavirus).
 Our top priority is to support the health and well-being of our community as we continue to advance our teaching and research mission.
 Below are the lastest announcements on University developments and updates.

-For the safety of our visitors and our campus community, we will not be offering any in-person visits for the summer or fall semester.
+For the safety of our visitors and our campus community, we will not be offering any in-person visits for the fall 2020 or spring 2021.
 We will continue to monitor the situation and prioritize the health of the Princeton community, including prospective students, when determining to reinstate our campus visit programs.
 Updates to our offerings will be publicized on the Admission website and social media accounts.

 No. We do not measure demonstrated interest, nor do we consider campus visits or engagement with our office when evaluating an applicant.
 The virtual programming being offered is designed to help you gain a better understanding of Princeton University.